5 Tools - MIDI tools: chords and added notes

 5.3 Ableton’s Note Length plugin

 Note Length is a really useful plugin to help modify the incoming MIDI and make notes longer or shorter.
 The “Gate” control can be used to double an incoming notes length, while the “Length” control defines the length of the resulting MIDI note in milliseconds or seconds.
 I use this to take incoming MIDI information and “smear” it for use with pad sounds.
-This is useful in generative ambient music, because you can relate the pad chord using these smeared notes to any incoming moving MIDI part.
+This is useful in generative music, because you can relate the pad chord using these smeared notes to any incoming moving MIDI part.
 Be aware though that long “Length” settings, it’s possible to stack up MANY midi voices in a plugin.
 Limiting the number of voices in the plugin instrument or reducing the note length can prevent CPU overload!

 5.4 Ableton’s Scale plugin

-The Scale plugin is the Generative Ambient musician’s friend.
+The Scale plugin is the generative musician’s friend.
 It takes whatever MIDI nonsense you through at it and quantises it to a given scale.
 This isn’t cheating.
 Well, it kind of is, but it’s a well used cheat within the modular synthesis world where quantisers have been used for a long time to ensure that control voltage (CV) signals conform to a particular scale.

 5.5 Ableton’s Chord plugin